September 18, 2012, by Ben Hunte

 Firstly, I would like to send a shout-out to everybody who read my blog over the summer break, and especially to those who were either more interested in coming to UNMC as a result of it, OR actually submitted an application and will be seeing me next week.
 To all of you I say thank you so much, and I hope you continue to find my ramblings informative, entertaining and a necessary part of your weekly web browsing!

-With that being said, my journey through Year 2 at the University of Nottingham – Malaysia Campus has begun.
+With that being said, my journey through the University of Nottingham – Malaysia Campus has continued.

 Who am I?